-62. Supervisors will have an important role to play in monitoring and providing incentives for a bank's implementation of, and ongoing compliance with the principles.
-They should also review compliance with the principles across banks to determine whether the principles themselves are achieving their desired outcome and whether further enhancements are required.
+74. Supervisors will have an important role to play in monitoring and providing incentives for a bank's implementation of, and ongoing compliance with the Principles.
+They should also review compliance with the Principles across banks to determine whether the Principles themselves are achieving their desired outcome and whether further enhancements are required.

-Review - Supervisors should periodically review and evaluate a bank's compliance with the eleven principles above.
+Review - Supervisors should periodically review and evaluate a bank's compliance with the eleven Principles above.

-- 63. Supervisors should review a bank's compliance with the principles in the preceding sections.
+75. Supervisors should review a bank's compliance with the Principles in the preceding sections.
 Reviews should be incorporated into the regular programme of supervisory reviews and may be supplemented by thematic reviews covering multiple banks with respect to a single or selected issue.
-Supervisors may test a bank's compliance with the principles through occasional requests for information to be provided on selected risk issues (for example, exposures to certain risk factors) within short deadlines, thereby testing the capacity of a bank to aggregate risk data rapidly and produce risk reports.
-Supervisors should have access to the appropriate reports to be able to perform this review. - 64.
-Supervisors should draw on reviews conducted by the internal and external auditors to inform their assessments of compliance with the principles.
+Supervisors may test a bank's compliance with the Principles through occasional requests for information to be provided on selected risk issues (for example, exposures to certain risk factors) within short deadlines, thereby testing the capacity of a bank to aggregate risk data rapidly and produce risk reports.
+Supervisors should have access to the appropriate reports to be able to perform this review.

+76. Supervisors should draw on reviews conducted by the internal or external auditors to inform their assessments of compliance with the Principles.
 Supervisors may require work to be carried out by a bank's internal audit functions or by experts independent from the bank.
-Supervisors must have access to all appropriate documents such as internal validation and audit reports, and should be able to meet with and discuss risk data aggregation capabilities with the external auditors when appropriate. - 65.
-Supervisors should test a bank's capabilities to aggregate data and produce reports in both crisis and steady-state environments, including sudden sharp increases in business volumes.
+Supervisors must have access to all appropriate documents such as internal validation and audit reports, and should be able to meet with and discuss risk data aggregation capabilities with the external auditors or independent experts from the bank, when appropriate.

+77. Supervisors should test a bank's capabilities to aggregate data and produce reports in both stress/crisis and steady-state environments, including sudden sharp increases in business volumes.